zcalhoun/lute/README.md

 Land Use Temperature Effect

-# To trigger matching scriptscript
+# To trigger matching script
 Request a CPU in interactive mode (no GPU needed).
 Make sure you request a high amount of memory.
 ```bash
 srun --mem=64G --pty bash -i